Jewish Federation of Metropolitan Detroit & The Jewish Fund

 Success Rates

 Specific success rate data is not publicly disclosed.
-However, The Jewish Fund's recent grant cycle (May 2025) awarded 28 grants totaling over $1 million, plus continuation grants, indicating active grant-making with multiple awards per cycle.
+However, The Jewish Fund's recent grant cycle (May 2025) awarded 28 grants totalling over $1 million, plus continuation grants, indicating active grant-making with multiple awards per cycle.

 Reapplication Policy